 Here are some tips that will help set you on the right path:

 - Do not compare yourself to others: If you ever scrolled through your social media feed during the holidays, you know it is full of pictures and posts about people spending time with their loved ones.
 Life looks perfect on social media because we only share the very best moments of our lives online.
 If you try to compare your life to what you see on Facebook or Instagram, you will never be content with reality.
 Consider taking a holiday break from social media to avoid this pitfall.

 - Start planning: It is not too early to start planning for the holidays, so make sure you review your holiday parenting plan now.
 Doing so will help you avoid planning activities with the children on a day that belongs to your co-parent.
 The less you step on each other’s toes, the better you can reduce conflict.

 - Do something different: If you do not have your children on certain special days, such as Thanksgiving, it does not mean you cannot celebrate it with them at all.
 Think outside of the box and celebrate it on a different day.
 Nothing is stopping you from doing something different and creating traditions that are your own.

 - Be bold and proactive: It can be hard to reach out to others, especially if you are feeling down.
 However, being alone during the holidays is a surefire way to allow yourself to feel depressed.
 Call your friends, ask them if they have plans, or host your own gathering.

 Speak to a Compassionate Family Law Attorney Today!

 At Letterio & Haug, LLP, we understand that the holiday season can create some unique challenges for recently divorced parents that require legal assistance.
-You can rely on our experienced and knowledgeable team to provide the guidance and advice you will need to obtain the results that serve the best interests of your children.
+You can rely on our experienced and knowledgeable team of Hudson Valley attorneys to provide the guidance and advice you will need to obtain the results that serve the best interests of your children.